-[The chronic thickening of the lining membrane of the urethra often produces this disease: It is gradual, and is not perceived for some time, till at length the diminution, twistfrequently a disposition to gravel; or sometimes, as in young females, with constitutional irritability and weakness.
+9. Incontinence of Urine, like suppression and retention, depends on a variety of causes.
+In early life it is often associated with some tendency to urinary disease, and very frequently a disposition to gravel; or sometimes, as in young females, with constitutional irritability and weakness.
 In advanced life, this affection is almost always associated with some organic or other affection of the neck of the bladder, or prostate gland.